 I am an assistant professor in the Department of Government at American University in Washington, DC (AU).
-During fall 2016, I am also serving as Senior Social Scientist for The Lab @ DC.
+I am also serving as Senior Social Scientist for The Lab @ DC.
 At AU, I am a Fellow of the Center for Congressional and Presidential Studies (CCPS).
 I earned my Ph.D. from the Department of Government at Harvard University.

 During academic years 2010-2012, I was a Scholar in Health Policy Research in the School of Public Health at the University of California, Berkeley and University of California, San Francisco, funded by the Robert Wood Johnson Foundation.

 I am an affiliate of the research network on Experiments in Governance and Politics (EGAP) and Washington University in St. Louis' Institute for Public Health.
 At Harvard, I was a doctoral fellow of the Inequality and Social Policy program, and a graduate associate of the Institute for Quantitative Social Science (IQSS).

 My research interests center around statistical political methodology, with applications in American social policy.
 Substantively, I am interested in the intersection of federalism, direct democracy, and the politics of old age pensions and health care.
 Methodologically, I develop and implement methods for political experiments, ecological data, missing data, causal inference, and geolocated data.